wazo-platform/wazo-dird/README.md

     % python setup.py update_catalog

-Edit file `xivo_dird/translations/<locale>/LC_MESSAGES/messages.po` and compile using:
+Edit file `xivo_dird/translations/<locale>/LC_MESSAGES/messages.po` and compile
+using:

     % python setup.py compile_catalog

 ## Docker

-The xivo/dird image can be built using the following command:
+The xivo/xivo-dird image can be built using the following command:

-   % docker build -t xivo/dird .
+   % docker build -t xivo/xivo-dird .

-The `xivo/dird` image contains a configuration file to listen to HTTP requests on "0.0.0.0".
-To change this behavior, remove or edit the file `/etc/xivo-dird/conf.d/listen.yml`
+The `xivo/xivo-dird` image contains a configuration file to listen to HTTP requests on "0.0.0.0".
+To change this behavior, create or edit the file `/etc/xivo-dird/conf.d/listen.yml`